Monterey College of Law: Mandell Gisnet Center for Conflict Management

 Bill Daniels, one of the founding “fathers” of the law school, facilitated the creation of the Mandell Gisnet Center for Conflict Management through a local bequest.
 Organized in 2004 by the founding executive director and current California State Senator Bill Monning, the Center has subsequently provided mediation certification and training for almost 1,000 law students, local lawyers, and community mediators.
 The Center coordinates the local court-directed mediation program, the Neighbor Project, and numerous other mediation programs for city, county, and community groups.

 Community clinics

 Started in 1992 by former Dean Marian Penn, the original Small Claims Advisory Clinic program has grown into more than a dozen different advisory clinics in which supervised law students provide free legal advisory services in the areas of small claims, conservatorship, guardianship, domestic violence, immigration, landlord/tenant, mediation, family law, neighbor disputes, elder law, collections, workers' compensation, social security, and probate law.

 Moot court

-Since 1984, all students have participated in a Constitutional moot court program as part of the trial advocacy skills training during their final law school year.
+Since 1984, all students have participated in a Constitutional Law moot court program as part of the trial advocacy skills training during their final law school year.